 The exposure concentration as result of spray drift is calculated with the TOXSWA programme according to the Plant protection products and Biocides Decree (Bgb) (Appendix I).
-The spray drift values used for exposure assessment used in NL framework are described in various spray drift tables (standard values and values with mitigation).
+The spray drift values used for exposure assessment used in NL framework are described in various spray drift tables (standard values for risk assessment, based on the aims of the Activity Decree, and values with further mitigation).
 These tables are included in Appendix 2 to this chapter.